 Finally, there was an analysis to determine if and what changes can be implemented in order to increase the participation of non-mandatory units.
-From this analysis, a couple points became apparent.
-First of all, creating a better understanding of the MVAr service will enable the market parties to make a well-informed decision whether they want to participate to the service.
+From this analysis, a couple points became apparent:

+- First of all, creating a better understanding of the MVAr service will enable the market parties to make a well-informed decision whether they want to participate to the service.
 This is both on the prequalification process, as well as the MVAr service as a whole.
-Additional clarification documents will be created in order to improve this.
+Additional clarification documents will be created in order to improve this. - Specifically for the prequalification process, a modification has been proposed to ease the prequalification of a large number of smaller units located behind one Service Measurement Point.
+No individual prequalification will be required in this case. - 3.
 Next to that, the investment cost to participate to the service has been identified as a hurdle as well.
-So the possibility to introduce these costs during the tendering procedure will be added.
-However, these costs will need to be compared to other ways to procure the required reactive power, since investing in smaller, static units on lower voltage levels is not always the most cost-effective option.
+So the possibility to introduce these costs during the tendering procedure will be added in the T&C VSP.
+However, these costs will need to be compared and be more cost-effective then other ways to procure the required reactive power, since investing in smaller, static units on lower voltage levels is not always the most cost-effective option.